Smr0303/VRV/README.md

 **Admin**
 - Full system access
-- User registration management
+- employee registration management
-- CRON job control (start/stop)
 - All transaction operations

-**Other Roles (CEO, Employees)**
-- View transactions
-- Create transactions
-- Search and filter transactions
-- Generate reports
-- Access dashboard
+**CEO**
+- All transaction operations except employee registration

+**Manager**
+- All operations except employee registration and create Transaction

 ### Authentication Management
 - [x] User with Admin rights can only register new employees